lelonS/online-shopping-api/tests/test-docs.md

 2. In the request body, do not set the required field `name` and set the price to a letter `"price": "a"`
 3. Verify that the API returns the status code `400` and the correct error message.
 4. Send a `PUT` request to a valid endpoint. `PUT /api/products/{id}`
-5. In the request body, set the name to null `"name": null` and set the price to a letter `"price": "a"`
+5. In the request body, set the name to null `"name": null`
 6. Verify that the API returns the status code `400` and the correct error message.
 7. Send a `GET` request to a valid endpoint searching in an invalid field that. `GET /api/products?notAField=no`
 8. Verify that the API returns all the products and the status code `200`.